solana-labs/solana/docs/src/running-validator/validator-troubleshoot.md

 [RocksDB Administration and Data Access Tool](https://github.com/facebook/rocksdb/wiki/Administration-and-Data-Access-Tool)

+## Upgrade

+If a new software version introduces a new column family to the blockstore, that new (empty) column will be automatically created.
+This is the same logic that allows a validator to start fresh without the blockstore directory.
 ## Downgrade

 If a new column family has been introduced to the validator blockstore, a